syncfusion-content/javascript-docs/js/Grid/Filter.md

 ---
 # Filter

-Filtering helps to view particular or related records from datasource which meets a given filtering criteria.
+Filtering helps to view particular or related records from dataSource which meets a given filtering criteria.
 To enable filter, set `allowFiltering` as `true`.

-There are three types of filter is supported by grid, they are
+Grid supports three types of filter, they are

 1. Filter bar
 2. Menu
 3. Excel

-There are four types of filtering available in menu filter, they are
+And also four types of filter menu is available in excel and menu filter, they are

 1. String
 2. Numeric